jaccomoc/jactl/docs/_posts/2023-11-10-checkpoint-poc.md

 ## Kubernetes

-To make it easy to scale up multiple application instances, I deployed all the simulators (including the load generator, the simulators for the external systems, and the payment processing simulator itself) in a Kubernetes cluster and captured metrics in Prometheus that I could then view in Grafana.
+To make it easy to scale up multiple application instances, I deployed the payment processor instances and the simulators (including the load generator and the simulators for the external systems) in a Kubernetes cluster and captured metrics in Prometheus that I could then view in Grafana.

 ## Checkpoint Persistence, Replication, and Recovery

 For the proof-of-concept I decided to write the checkpoints locally to volumes attached to each application instance.
 The volumes are handled by Kubernetes and are attached to the pods (the application instances) when they are started.
-If a pod dies, it will be restarted by Kubernetes, and it will be given the same persistent volume as the before.
+If a pod dies, it will be restarted by Kubernetes, and it will be given the same persistent volume as before.

 In order to provide additional fault tolerance, the checkpoints, as well as being written locally to the file system belonging to that pod instance, are replicated to another pod instance where they are also stored in the file system